 This was appealing to me because I am not often in the mood to shop for clothes.
 It’s overwhelming, and I’m too cheap.

 With my conference only weeks away, I decided to take the plunge and use my blogging money and go for it.

 I ordered my first Goody Box with Thredup.

 It took a good two weeks to get my items.
 This isn’t something to try if you need items sooner rather than later.
 Prepare accordingly if you have an event coming up to order well in advance.

-It is indeed a very large box.
+It is indeed a huge box.

 Inside the box, everything was packaged neatly and had its own tag.
-Remember everything is used.
-After reading about how much waste the clothing industry brings I was excited knowing this was a fun secondhand shopping experience helping the environment.
+Remember, everything is used.
+After reading about how much waste the clothing industry brings, I was excited knowing this was a fun secondhand shopping experience helping the environment.

-Inside you get a sheet with every item listed and the price.
+Inside, you get a sheet with every item listed and the price.
 I told myself NOT to look at the price before I tried anything on.
 I’m that girl that says this is only $8?
 I’ll make it fit… I’m learning and growing friends!

 They were not worn out like the ones you typically find at Goodwill or Salvation Army.